konbinikat/nova-gata-guide/README.md

 - Sort It Out - To sort inventories and chests and whatnot (Works on the server, double click an empty slot)

 ### Game Changers
+- Arcana Novum - Fully fledged Server-side Magic mod!
+Not OP tho so don't engage if u don't want to
+- Trinkets - Adds trinket slots idk yet to configure this one
+- More Furnaces - Adds faster furnaces
+- Polydecorations - Many furniture options all server-side (includes blahaj)
+- Polydex - Server-side Too Many Items type mod with /polydex
 - Hybrid Beta - Changes terrain to be more like older Minecraft
 - Image2map - Add Images on the world as Maps
 - No Durability - Yep, no more durability!